FluentValidation/FluentValidation/docs/conditions.md

 # Conditions

 The `When` and `Unless` methods can be used to specify conditions that control when the rule should execute.
-For example, this rule on the CustomerDiscount property will only execute when IsPreferredCustomer is true:
+For example, this rule on the `CustomerDiscount` property will only execute when `IsPreferredCustomer` is `true`:

 ```csharp
 RuleFor(customer => customer.CustomerDiscount).GreaterThan(0).When(customer => customer.IsPreferredCustomer);